The City and England defender dialled into a City Thrive session, which provides mental health support for young people in Manchester.

 City in the Community’s Community Outreach Officer, Jason El-Kaleh, leads the City Thrive project.
 Commenting on Stones’ visit, he said:

 “It was great to welcome John to our City Thrive session today – he really engaged with our young people in a meaningful way.

-“The past 18 months have been tough for everyone in our city, with the pandemic increasing the uncertainty and change in our everyday lives considerably.
+“The past two years have been tough for everyone in our city, with the pandemic increasing the uncertainty and change in our everyday lives considerably.

 “With this in mind, we want to acknowledge the impact that this period has had on everyone’s mental wellbeing and help to support people across the Greater Manchester area by challenging the stigma round mental health conversations, whilst also educating our participants in the importance of self-care and other mental health subjects."